ranukund/oneCCL/_sources/programming-model/device-communication.rst

          send_buf[idx]+ = 1;
       }

-5. ``allreduce`` invocation performs reduction of values from all processes and then distributes the result to all processes.
+   The ``allreduce`` invocation performs reduction of values from all processes and then distributes the result to all processes.
 In this case, the result is an array with ``elem_count`` elements, where all elements are equal to the sum of arithmetical progression:

    .. math::
       p \cdot (p + 1) / 2

+#.
+Execute the ``allreduce`` operation:

    .. code:: cpp